vplauzon/vplauzon.github.io/_posts/2020/1/2020-03-25-exploring-a-data-set-with-kusto.md

 Now that we have some data cached in Kusto, let's do some exploration.

-Let's look at the movie distribution in time
+Let's look at the movie distribution in time:

 ```sql
 movies